NASA-PDS/operations/.github/ISSUE_TEMPLATE/pds-ldd-release-request.md

 about: Request EN to release a new version of an LDD off the nominal build schedule or against a past PDS4 IM Version.
 title: "[ldd-release] <LDD Name> LDD Version:<LDD_version> IM Version:<IM_Version>"
-labels: ''
+labels: ldd-release
-assignees: elawsgh, c-suh
+assignees: c-suh, elawsgh

 ---